Schaudge/refinereads/README.md

 ## gencore processed BAM
 ![image](http://www.opengene.org/gencore/processed.png)

-***This is the image showing the result of gencore processed BAM.
+***This is the image showing the result of refinereads processed BAM.
 It becomes much cleaner.
 Cheers!***

-# QC result reported by gencore
+# QC result reported by refinereads
-gencore also performs some quality control when processing deduplication and generating consensus reads.
+refinereads also performs some quality control when processing deduplication and generating consensus reads.
 Basically it reports mapping rate, duplication rate, mismatch rate and some statisticical results.
 Especially, gencore reports the coverate statistics of input BAM file in genome scale, and in capturing regions (if a BED file is specified).

-gencore reports the results both in HTML format and JSON format for manually checking and downstream analysis.
+refinereads reports the results both in HTML format and JSON format for manually checking and downstream analysis.
 See the examples of interactive [HTML](http://opengene.org/gencore/gencore.html) report and [JSON](http://opengene.org/gencore/gencore.json) reports.

 ## coverate statistics in genome scale
 ![image](http://www.opengene.org/gencore/coverage-genome.jpeg)